laurabpaulsen/EEG_and_mouse_tracking/README.md

     - [X] Should if frame == 1 be changed to 0?
 No it should not
     - [X] Fix merged dataframe
         - [-] Calculate velocity of mouse (Not needed seems we can use the mousetrap package in R)
+    - [X] Better file name
+    - [-] If no click, then empty string in columns for accuracy dataframe (not needed already empty)